Pre-eclampsia: Immune modulation

-Some studies have suggested the importance of a woman's gestational immunological tolerance to her baby's father, as the baby and father share genetics.
-However, more recent studies have found no evidence that this is a risk factor for pre-eclampsia or other adverse pregnancy outcomes.
+Observational studies have suggested the importance of a woman's gestational immunological tolerance to her baby's father, as the baby and father share genetics.
+More specifically, it was proposed that some cases of pre-eclampsia may be linked to a breakdown of maternal T-cell tolerance for the fetus.
+However, more recent studies (as of 2019) have found no evidence that this is a risk factor for pre-eclampsia or other adverse pregnancy outcomes.

-Several other studies have since investigated the decreased incidence of pre-eclampsia in women who had received blood transfusions from their partner, those with long preceding histories of sex without barrier contraceptives, and women who had been regularly performing oral sex.

-Having noted the importance of a woman's immunological tolerance to her baby's paternal genes, several Dutch reproductive biologists decided to take their research further.
+There is a decreased incidence of pre-eclampsia in women who have received blood transfusions from their partner, those with long preceding histories of sex without barrier contraceptives, and women who have been regularly performing oral sex.
+Having noted the potential importance of a woman's immunological tolerance to her baby's paternal genes, several Dutch reproductive biologists decided to take their research further.
 Consistent with the fact that human immune systems tolerate things better when they enter the body via the mouth, the Dutch researchers conducted a series of studies that confirmed a surprisingly strong correlation between a diminished incidence of pre-eclampsia and a woman's practice of oral sex and noted that the protective effects were strongest if she swallowed her partner's semen.

 A team from the University of Adelaide has also investigated to see if men who have fathered pregnancies which have ended in miscarriage or pre-eclampsia had low seminal levels of critical immune modulating factors such as TGF-beta.
 The team has found that certain men, dubbed "dangerous males", are several times more likely to father pregnancies that would end in either pre-eclampsia or miscarriage.
 Among other things, most of the "dangerous males" seemed to lack sufficient levels of the seminal immune factors necessary to induce immunological tolerance in their partners.
 As the theory of immune intolerance as a cause of pre-eclampsia has gained prominence, women with repeated pre-eclampsia, miscarriages, or in vitro fertilization failures could potentially be administered key immune factors such as TGF-beta along with the father's foreign proteins, possibly either orally, as a sublingual spray, or as a vaginal gel to be applied onto the vaginal wall before intercourse.